We were called out today to search for a missing diver.

 The Thomas Tunnock put to sea at approximately 11:50am and joined dive charter boats searching for the missing diver who had become separated from his buddy on the North West side of St Abbs Head.

 He was quickly located on a rocky foreshore just west of Petticowick.
 Two members of our crew swam in to ascertain his condition.
 He was exhausted and dehydrated but didn’t require medical attention.
-With a Coastguard shore team standing by if needed, the diver regained enough strength, after a bottle of water and a rest, For our two crewmen to help him walk along the shoreline to Petticowick where he was transferred to the Eyemouth Lifeboat who returned him to St Abbs Harbour.
+With a Coastguard shore team standing by if needed, the diver regained enough strength after a bottle of water and a rest for our two crewmen to help him walk along the shoreline to Petticowick.
+He was transferred to the Eyemouth Lifeboat who returned him to St Abbs Harbour.

 Another busy day, and a great example of multi-agency teamwork…